-It has not been published yet.
-I am currently seeking representation for the completed novel.
+It will be available at all major book retailers when it is released on November 17, 2022.
 Be sure to subscribe to get updates and be one of the first to know when it’s available.
 Subscribers will also receive a short story epilogue when the book is released.

 What inspired you to write this?

 The novel was inspired by some of my own experiences with rejection and isolation in college, as well as my travels along the Texas coast and through Scotland.
 I have also struggled with mental health struggles and, as Ava experiences in the book, when my faith seemed to fail me, it was good friendships and a deeply rooted relationship with God that pulled me through.